Netflix release dates 2020 - top picks for this year and what's coming up

 There's plenty more Netflix content just around the corner, including returning series and big-talent movies

-Building on its already extensive library, streaming giant Netflix is set to add even more exciting film and television shows to its platform in this year.
+Building on its already extensive library, streaming giant Netflix is set to add even more exciting film and TV shows to its platform in this year (which is just as well, seeing as we’ve all being having to stay at home more…).

-From the return of popular dramas Dead to Me and 13 Reasons Why to movies like Extraction, plus brand-new series such as Steve Carell’s Space Force, here’s our guide to everything big expected from Netflix this year…
+From the return of popular dramas 13 Reasons Why and The Umbrella Academy to movies like Extraction and Eurovision Song Contest: the Story of Fire Saga, plus brand-new series such as The Woods and Steve Carell’s Space Force, here’s our guide to everything big expected from Netflix in 2020…

-White Lines New drama by Alex Pina, creator of La Casa De Papel.
-A woman returns to Ibiza to investigate her famous Manchester DJ brother’s death

 22nd May